 9 Types of Magnesium & their Benefits

+Understanding how much magnesium your body needs is the first step to maintaining adequate levels.
 The Recommended Dietary Allowance (RDA) for adults is 400-420 mg daily for men and 310-320 mg daily for women.
-Some people need more than that, but it is very personalized and more isn't always better.

 Before jumping into the steps, make sure to follow the steps below to restore magnesium levels:

-3. Combine Vit6 rich foods with magnesium-rich foods to increase absorption rate, and help bring magnesium into the cell.
+3. To boost magnesium's benefits, combine Vit6-rich foods with magnesium-rich foods to increase the absorption rate and help bring magnesium into the cell.

 L-Threonate

 Magnesium L-Threonate is the best form of magnesium for increasing magnesium levels in the brain.
-It has been shown to improve cognitive function and memory and could be useful for managing brain fog.
+Enough magnesium helps with nerve function, cognitive performance and memory, which could be useful for managing brain fog.

 Sulfate

-Magnesium Sulfate is mostly found in Epson salts.
+Magnesium Sulfate is mostly found in Epsom salts.
 It contains sulfur, which is a potent antioxidant needed for making glutathione.
 It can also relieve stress and muscle cramps.

 Malate